DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-28-changes-to-the-sign-in-flow-when-dfe-sign-in-is-unavailable.md

 ---
 title: Changes to the sign in flow when DfE Sign-in is unavailable
-description: We made several changes to the content to the sign in flow when DfE Sign-in is down.
+description: We made several changes to the content in the sign in flow when DfE Sign-in is unavailable.
 date: 2022-01-24
 screenshots:
   items: